LLNL/spheral/docs/build_guide/lc/index.rst

 ###############################################
-Building Spheral on Livermore Computing systems
+Building Spheral on LC Systems
 ###############################################

 This guide explains the process for setting up and running Spheral on LC (Livermore Computing) systems.